 An easier way of improving readability is by offering visitors the option to resize the main text on your website.
 This allows users to adjust the text size according to their liking and spend more time on your site.

-Even though you can use the browser’s built-in zoom feature by pressing the ‘CTRL and +’ key, it increases the size of every element on the page and not just text.
+Even though you can use the browser’s built-in zoom feature by pressing the ‘CTRL and +’ key, it increases the size of every WordPress design element on the page and not just text.
 This may break the website’s layout and not provide a great user experience.

 That said, let’s see how you can easily add resizeable text for your visitors in WordPress.
+You can use the quick links below to skip to a specific method:

 It’s a free WordPress plugin that lets you add an option to your site’s sidebar to change the text size.
 The plugin is lightweight and very easy to use.